 The Bible is your friend, not your enemy.
 People are going to throw scripture at you which, taken out of context, seems to condemn homosexuality.
 My coming out journey was hindered for years because I didn't take time to study the Bible for myself.
 You don't need to make that mistake.
 My coming out story can help you on your coming out journey.

 “And what is the context of Leviticus 18:22 and 20:13?” the Lord asked.

 I reread it and then read it again and excitement began to rise in my heart.

 “Lord, he’s talking about people who worship Molech, Leviticus 18:21, 20:2-5.
 He’s talking about people who worshiped the false gods of Canaan.”

-Slowly it began to sink into my heart.
+Slowly it began to make sense.
 The prohibitions of Leviticus 18:22 and 20:13 were not universal prohibitions of all homosexual practice.
 Instead, those prohibitions dealt specifically with the sin of worshiping Ashtoreth, the fertility goddess consort of Molech, the ancient Canaanite fire god.

-I continued to read and take notes and study and pray and talk to God.
+I continued to read and study and pray and talk to God.
 I got to Romans 1:26-27 but that passage still seemed to condemn me.
-The Holy Spirit was patient with me but He kept prodding me with questions.
+The Holy Spirit was patient but He kept prodding me with questions.